 It's true that Ubuntu MATE is great for converts from Windows or OSX, because you can easily customize it to look and behave similar to the way either of those operating systems work.
 Not only that, but Ubuntu MATE is an excellent choice for any kind of computer user, from casual home user to professional developer, because of its functionally thought-out design.
 It's also capable enough for experienced users because, like almost all Linux distributions (i.e. flavors of Linux), Ubuntu MATE has the power and capabilities of every Linux baked-in.

 To download a free pdf version of the book, simply click the image of the book cover above and save the file.
-If you would like the book in other formats, or you would simply like to support our efforts, you can purchase the book using the widget below.
-I've self-published it at Smashwords and it's available in epub, mobi, pdf, lrf, pdb, txt, and html formats.
-It's available now for pre-order at a special price.
-On August 1, 2017, it will be released at it's regular price.
-By placing a pre-order, you lock in the special price.
-Buy the book for a friend, or simply send them a link them to the book's page on Smashwords so they can purchase it for themselves.
+If you would like the book in other formats, or you would simply like to support our efforts, you can purchase the book using one of the links below.
+I've self-published at Amazon in Kindle e-book format and in paperback format, and at Smashwords, where it's available in epub, mobi, pdf, lrf, pdb, txt, and html formats.
+Buy the book for a friend, or simply send them a link them to the book's page so they can purchase it for themselves.
 It's perfect for helping someone to download and install Ubuntu MATE, to understand the key components of their new software before diving in, or as a reference as they learn to use it.
 The book is licensed under a Creative Commons Attribution 4.0 International License, so feel free to make copies and give it away if you wish.
 So, if you've ever installed Linux for someone, make sure they get a copy of this book, one way or another!

 This book provides a detailed discussion of Ubuntu MATE and its major applications.
 It's written for users switching from other operating systems to Ubuntu MATE.
 That doesn't mean that it's ONLY for users switching from other operating systems.
 It's also meant as a reference for everyone using Ubuntu MATE.
 However, if you are upgrading from Windows, OSX, or something else, you'll find that the suggestions we make for personalizing Ubuntu MATE will help you feel right at home with your new software for your computer.